 Down another researching rabbit hole I went, not surprised to again come up with few answers.
 I read of a rumor that Lord Dunmore had ordered construction of the tunnel to provide him a sneaky way to escape from Fort Fincastle if it was under attack.
 But, this theory makes zero sense to me—the governor was notorious for spending the Crown’s money on his building schemes, including a luxurious mansion where he’d no doubt be hanging out if the island were attacked.

 Regardless of why the tunnel was originally dug, oral history passed down on the island says that slaves who had died during the excavation of the gorge surrounding the Queen’s Staircase were buried inside the tunnel, and it was later sealed off.
-These stories also say that there isn’t any evidence of these people having been buried elsewhere on the island—not even in a mass grave.
+These stories also say that there isn’t any evidence of burial sites for these people elsewhere on the island—not even in a mass grave.

 Why are the famous 66 Steps now just 65?

-Although the Queen’s Staircase is often referred to as “The 66 Steps”, you may notice if you count them that there are only sixty-five steps!
+Although the Queen’s Staircase is often referred to as “The 66 Steps”, you’ll notice if you count them that there are only sixty-five steps!
 This is because the pathway leading to the steps has been paved, covering the riser of the first step.

 Touring the Queen’s Staircase